UkraineOfficial Name: Ukraine

 - You should have the numbers for the U.S. Embassy handy.
 If stopped by the police for an unclear reason, call the U.S. Embassy at +38 (044) 521 5566 within working hours or +38 (044) 521 5000 after hours.

 LGBTI Travelers: Discrimination on the basis of sexual orientation and gender identity is a problem in Ukraine, as LGBT individuals have been the target of harassment, threats, and acts of violence.
-For more detailed information about LGBT rights in Ukraine, you may review the State Department’s Country Reports on Human Right Practices for 2014.
+For more detailed information about LGBT rights in Ukraine, you may review the State Department’s Country Reports on Human Right Practices for 2016.
 For further information on LGBT travel, please read our Information for LGBT Travelers page.
-See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.

 Travelers Who Require Accessibility Assistance.
 Accessibility is an issue in Ukraine.
 Public transport systems are not fully accessible to individuals with disabilities.
 Some newer buildings feature ramps and elevators, but older buildings do not.
 You should check ahead with your hotel/destination to learn more about options to accommodate disabled traveler needs before visiting Ukraine.
 See our Traveling with Disabilities page.